Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-get-following-monday.md

 The function is called getNextMonday, and it accepts one input.
 It then needs to do something with the input and return something.

-So how do we go about finding the next Monday?
+So how do we go about finding the following Monday?

 Let's modify the input we receive.